MartinQingM/Intersection-simulation/README.md

 # Intersection-simulation
 Trying to build a trafic intersection assistant driving system simulation based on SUMO and TraCI4Matlab

+Sorry for all the notations are in Chinese, have't got the time to do the translation.

 To run this simple simulation, you need to install the following software:

 * Matlab2016a;